codatio/codat-docs/blog/240306-new-webhook-service-released.md

 🧪 **Mocked events**: Test, debug, and refine your webhook consumers with ease using mocked events.
 Select the event type you want to trigger and we'll deliver it to your application.

-🛡️ **Improved stability**: Our webhooks service is engineered for resilience and delivers unmatched performance and uptime to support your critical operations.
+🛡️ **Improved stability**: Our new webhooks service is engineered for resilience and delivers unmatched performance and uptime to support your critical operations.

 #### Migrating to the new service